jbrown9100/YamlPipelines/labs/lab01.md

       Write-Host "Hello World"
 ```

-4. Save and commit your change
+4. Save and commit your change.

 ## Will the pipeline run automatically?
 Why or why not?

-5. Ensure that your pipeline runs
+5. Ensure that your pipeline runs.